dfelinto/blender-manual/manual/addons/object/edit_linked_library.rst

 Edit Linked Library
 *******************

-When working in larger projects that involve scenes with assets linked from a blend-file library, it can get very time-consuming to save your current scene, track down the proper linked blend-file, make your modifications, save, and return to your original scene file.
+When working in larger projects that involve scenes with :doc:`/files/data_blocks` linked from a blend-file library, it can get very time-consuming to save your current scene, track down the proper linked blend-file, make your modifications, save, and return to your original scene file.
 This add-on allows you to accomplish this process with only a pair of mouse clicks